FTC Green Guides

 METHOD OF DISPOSAL

-99% of all municipal trash is either burned by incinerator, or buried in a Subtitle D landfill.
+99% of all municipal trash is either incinerated or buried in a Subtitle D Landfill.

 If a dog waste bag, made from a degradable material, is incinerated, regardless of what the bag is made from, it will have no benefit over any other material.

 A Subtitle D Landfill is constructed in such a way that it is sealed, not permitting moisture, oxygen, or sunlight, to enter.
 Without the presence of moisture, oxygen and sunlight, oxo-biodegrading cannot occur, or occur within the 1-year time frame required by the FTC Green Guides.

 The FTC has determined that because of these customary trash disposal methods, regardless of what a dog waste bag is made of, it will have no environmental benefit once disposed in a landfill or incinerated.

 Section 260.8 of the Green Guides requires companies making degradable claims to have “competent and reliable scientific evidence that the entire item will completely break down and return to nature within a reasonable short period of time (1 year) after customary disposal” and that “it is deceptive to make an unqualified degradable claim for items entering the solid waste stream if the items do not completely decompose within one year after customary disposal.”

 Regarding unqualified claims that a product uses recycled material and /or can be recycled, the marketer must provide scientific demonstration to support any such claims.
 In general, they must demonstrate that those recycled materials, if not used to make their dog waste bags, would have otherwise entered the waste stream.

 Regarding claims that a dog waste bag can be recycled, unless the company can demonstrate that once filled with dog waste that recyclers will remove the dog waste, then wash the bag and then recycle it, the claim is deceptive.